-- Restarts the play, positioned accordingly to where the play is likely to be contested. - May need to move across the field to cover a contested restart on the har side, but should stay on his side of the goal. - Moves up the field with, but not ahead of, the ball in order to cover his goal if there is a turnover - Has offside responsibility on the offensive half of the field as the ball moves across midfield - Must maintain visual communication with the Lead (use hand signals)
+- Restarts the play, positioned slightly behind the ball. - Is responsible for the 4-second count when the ball is possessed in the crease. - Moves up the field with, but not ahead of, the ball in order to cover his goal if there is a turnover - Is responsible for late offsides calls and checking that players are properly substituting after the ball crosses the midline - Must maintain visual communication with the Single (use hand signals)